SubhodeepMondal/LearnDeep/README.md

 ## Build
 Follow these steps to build the library:

-### Requirement
+### Requirements
-- To compile this library with CUDA support you must have nvcc compiler installed (cuda-toolkit 12.4 or later)
 - GCC/G++ : 13.x is required
+- OpenMP
+- Not mandetory: To compile this library with CUDA support you must have nvcc compiler installed (cuda-toolkit 12.4 or later)

 ```bash